yYorky/Langchain-Project/README.md

 1. Groq inferencing engine using open source LLM
 2. Stored 3 websites for context, gave better performance with details compared to chatGPT and Copilot

+### Part 8 of Updated Langchain playlist
+1. Try out Huggingface embedder in notebook

+### Part 9 of Updated Langchain playlist
+1. Q&A using Llama3 model and RAG on documents
+2. Added gif for processing effect
+3. change to dark mode.